 Consider the floor plan

 Secondly, you’ll want to consider your floor plan when building your new kitchen.
 In most cases, you’ll be confined to the design of the room.
 If it’s a long rectangle, or a small square, or something a bit more open concept.
 But don’t worry, regardless of what you’re working with, you’ll be able to craft something truly to your liking.
-Consider whether or not you want cabinets on the floor as well as on the wall, consider how many sinks, if more than one, consider if you want an island for even more counter space.
+Consider whether or not you want cabinets on the floor as well as on the wall, consider how many sinks (and possibly reverse osmosis for better tap water), if more than one, consider if you want an island for even more counter space.